enginooby-academics/code-refactoring/CS.md

 ### Function
 [⬆ To the top](#0)
 + Create **extension methods** for commonly used operations on value types or existing classes
-> Reason: reduce one parameter in utility method for value types, add new functions for a class without modifying/inheriting it
+> Pros: reduce one parameter in utility method for value types, add new functions for a class without modifying/inheriting it
 ```
 namespace ExtensionMethods;